revbayes/revbayes.github.io/tutorials/brownian/index.md

 \
 You need to adopt the three scripts of your previous analysis.

-Previously you created an ‘mymcmc‘ object using the ‘mcmc‘ function.
+Previously you created an `mymcmc` object using the `mcmc` function.
 Now, you need to replace this object with the power posterior MCMC object.